Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 and $r_R$ is uniquely determined by the equation $r_R\D=\D_R $ (see \eqref{e:radii_conversion}).
 The path $\gamma_{x,\theta}$ is called the {\it unit-speed geodesic ray} at $x$ with the leaf-direction $\theta.$ Unless otherwise specified, the {\it space of leaf-directions} $[0,1)$ is endowed with the Lebesgue measure.
-The space of leaf-directions is visibly identified, via the map $[0,1)\ni\theta\mapsto e^{2\pi i\theta},$ with the unit circle $\partial \D$ endowed with the normalized rotation measure.
+This space is visibly identified, via the map $[0,1)\ni\theta\mapsto e^{2\pi i\theta},$ with the unit circle $\partial \D$ endowed with the normalized rotation measure.

-The following notions of expansion rates for cocycles are needed.
+We introduce the following notions of expansion rates for cocycles.

 \begin{definition} \rm Let $\mathcal A$ be a $\K$-valued cocycle and $R>0$ a time.

 The {\it expansion rate} of $\mathcal A$ at a point $x\in X$ in the leaf-direction $\theta$ at time $R$ along the vector $v\in \K^d\setminus\{0\}$ is the number